Meet one of our Members:

 Our longest serving Board Member

 Dave joined the chorus in 1996, as a bass singer.
-He became a Board Member in 2001.
-As the the longest serving Board Member one of his many duties is hanging concert posters all over Bellingham.
+He was a Board Member for seventeen years.
+Even though he is no longer a Board Member, every season he hangs concert posters all over Bellingham.
 According to Dave, when he first joined the chorus although the concerts were good, getting there was a lot of hard work.
 Now first readings of music are easier due to the combination of adding singers with higher music skills and old timers growing their skills.

 Dave has been on several of the tours with the chorus.
 One of his favorite stories is from the France/Switzerland tour: